VinceCampos/Lab-Assignment-3-Chain-of-Responsibility/README.md

 When a waste container is full or needs disposal, the system should trigger the waste collection process.
 The appropriate waste collector in the chain should handle the disposal based on the type and capacity of the waste container.
 Validation: Ensure that waste containers are correctly identified and disposed of by the appropriate waste collector in the chain.
-Your solution should include in your github account:
+Your solution should include in your GitHub account:

 Problem Statement
 UML Diagram
 Solution Codes